geolffreym/p2p-noise/README.md

 Noise is a framework for building crypto protocols.
 Noise protocols support mutual and optional authentication, identity hiding, forward secrecy, zero round-trip encryption, and other advanced features.

 > [Adaptive Lookup for Unstructured Peer-to-Peer Overlays](https://arxiv.org/pdf/1509.04417.pdf):
 Most of the unstructured peer-to-peer overlays do not provide any performance guarantee.
-"Adaptive Lookup" propose a novel Quality of Service enabled lookup for unstructured peer-to-peer overlays that will allow the user’s query to traverse only those overlay links which satisfy the given constraints
+"Adaptive Lookup" propose a novel Quality of Service enabled lookup for unstructured peer-to-peer overlays that will allow the user’s query to traverse only those overlay links which satisfy the given constraints.

 ## Install